 Fight or Flight

 We do however have the capability to help ourselves.
-Anxiety or Tension is a normal healthy response to danger or stress and when this has passed the body will then normally return to normal state.
-In some situations, our bodies reaction to danger serves us well.
+Anxiety or Tension is a normal healthy response to danger or stress and when this has passed the body will then normally return to a normal state.
+In some situations, our body’s reaction to danger serves us well.

-So can you imagine what would happen if this safeguard was put in to being without there being any apparent outlet.
-Well, first you would begin to feel less at ease, this could then and generally does lead on to physical symptoms.
+So can you imagine what would happen if this safeguard was put into being without there being any apparent outlet?
+Well, first you would begin to feel less at ease, this could then and generally does lead to physical symptoms.

 When someone is faced with these feelings of anxiety or a panic attack they may use similar strategies to the ones listed below:

 - Seeking Help From Other People.
 Which is OK. as long as it is not done far too often.